-The MPO functions as a conduit for sharing information between local governments, transportation agencies, and the public.
+The MPO functions as a conduit for sharing information between local governments, transportation agencies, state agencies, other MPOs, and the public.
 MPO staff will provide data and maps to State and Federal agencies, localities and the public, as needed.
-Staff will also contribute articles to TJPDC's News Brief, a bimonthly email newsletter to stakeholders.
+Staff will also contribute articles to TJPDC's newsletters and Quarterly Report.
 The CA-MPO will continually monitor and report on changes to Federal and State requirements related to transportation planning and implementation policies.
 Staff will attend seminars, meetings, trainings, workshops, and conferences related to MPO activities as necessary.
 Staff will assist local, regional and State efforts with special studies, projects and programs.
 One ongoing project is a regional housing analysis that will include use of transportation data around housing centers and travel time to key destinations.
+Staff will also conduct ongoing intergovernmental discussions; coordinate transportation projects; and attend/organize informational meetings and training sessions.
+MPO staff will attend additional meetings with local planning commissions and elected boards to maintain a constant stream of information with local officials to include transportation, transit and environmental topics.